Habrador/Unity-Programming-Patterns/README.md

 - If you've implemented the [Decorator](#20-decorator) then you can decorate the objects in a procedural way by using the Factory pattern.
 An example of this is in the code where you manufacture the Tesla cars you ordered in the Decorator pattern example.

 - To play sounds on different devices.
 An example of this can be found in the code section.

+- For each object you make you have to allocate some memory.
+By creating all objects in a central area it makes it easier to monitor these allocations.

 **Related patterns**